Lebanon, Israel announce U.S.-mediated talks over sea border

 Indirect talks mean that Lebanese army negotiators will not be speaking directly to members of the Israeli delegation but through U.N. and U.S. officials.

+Schenker said he will lead the U.S. mediation team for at least the first round.
+He would not specify exactly who would be representing the Israelis or the Lebanese adding that the talks are strictly about maritime issues and delineating a border.

-The U.N. peacekeeping force in southern Lebanon known as, UNIFIL, welcomed the agreement saying it stands ready “to extend to the parties all the support at its disposal and facilitate efforts towards a resolution of this issue.”
+The U.N. peacekeeping force in southern Lebanon, known as UNIFIL, welcomed the agreement saying it stands ready “to extend to the parties all the support at its disposal and facilitate efforts towards a resolution.”

+U.N.
+Secretary-General Antonio Guterres also welcomed the announcement of the agreement to launch talks, U.N. spokesman Stephane Dujarric said.

+“The United Nations, through its representatives, will remain fully committed to supporting the process as requested by the parties and within its capacity and mandate,” Dujarric said.

 The United States has been mediating between Lebanon and Israel since 2010 until a breakthrough was reached in July on the framework for the indirect talks, according to Lebanon’s Parliament Speaker Nabih Berri, who announced the deal Thursday.